PhillipPapastefanou/SimPHony/README.md

 ## Tests
 Before running the examples scripts one shoud make sure that SimPHony has been build sucessfully.
 Therefore unittests both exist for cpp library and the python scripts.
 The cpp unittests can either be run by some IDE (integrated development environment, such as Pycharm or VS-code) or directly by executing the binary.
-The python unittests can also be run via IDE or from the terminal in the main directory:
+The Python unittests can also be run via IDE or from the terminal in the main directory:
 ``
 python -m unittest tests/main.py
 ``